kevinrue/GOexpress-original/README.md

 Hierarchical clustering of the samples can be performed based on the expression levels of genes associated with a given GO term.
-Heatmaps accompanied by hierarchical clustering of samples and genes can be drawn and customised.
+Heatmaps accompanied by hierarchical clustering of samples and genes can be drawn.
 The expression profile of genes can be plotted against any factor while grouping samples on another factor.
 The univariate effect of all factors can be visualised on the expression level of genes associated with a GO term.
 The counts of overlapping genes